socketio/socket.io-website/docs/categories/02-Server/server-installation.md

 :::info

-The latest release is currently `4.7.2`, released in August 2023.
+The latest release is currently `4.7.3`, released in January 2024.

-You can find the release notes [here](../../changelog/4.7.2.md).
+You can find the release notes [here](../../changelog/4.7.3.md).

 :::